phi-grib/flame/README.md

 - Easily develop machine-learning models, for example QSAR-like models, starting from annotated collections of chemical compounds stored in standard formats (i.e. SDFiles)
 - Transfer new models into a production environment where they can be used by web services to predict the properties of new compounds.

 Flame can be used in comand mode or using a web based GUI.
 The code for the GUI is accessible [here](https://github.com/phi-grib/flame_API).

+## Installation (binaries and docker)

 We provide Windows and Linux installers (both for the Flame backend and the GUI) that can be downloaded here
 - [Windows](https://drive.google.com/file/d/1_q7YBdhxb59QAzWg7j3alyckiSC_9uv4/view?usp=sharing)
 - [Linux](https://drive.google.com/file/d/1bcpvBRIW0KmX-YWc4MXww1kUB1oikst5/view?usp=sharing)